adlnet/xAPI-Spec/xAPI.md

 SHOULD use the openID property instead of account.
-* If the Learning Activity Provider is concerned about revealing personally identifiable information about an Agent or Group, it SHOULD use an opaque account name (for example an account number) to identify all statements about a person while maintaining anonimity.
+* If the Learning Activity Provider is concerned about revealing personally identifiable information about an Agent or Group, it SHOULD use an opaque account name (for example an account number) to identify all statements about a person while maintaining anonymity.

 The table below lists all properties of Account objects.
 <table border ="1">